simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

-Finally A great new 2021 for all of you.
-May the world be a better place for all of us.
+Finally, Wishing a great new 2021 to all of you.
+May the world be a better place for all of us in coming years.